Alaska Area Health Education Centers Program

 culturally relevant healthcare to rural Alaskans.
 Consists

 of 6 regional centers to assist with training, recruiting,

 and other activities related to increasing the healthcare

 workforce in Alaska.

-Promotes and protects the well-being of Alaska residents.
-Oversees the Divisions and Agencies for Health Care Services, Children's Services, Behavioral Health, Public Health, Substance Misuse and Addiction Prevention, and Senior and Disabilities Services.
+Promotes the health and well-being of Alaska residents.
+Oversees Divisions of Health Care Services, Behavioral Health, Public Health, and Senior and Disabilities Services, among others.